Supportive Periodontal Care

 - your personal commitment to good oral care at home.

-What is the relationship between your dentist and Dr. Laudenbach?
+What is the relationship between your dentist and our team?

-Your dentist and Dr. Laudenbach work together as a team to provide you with the best possible care.
+Your dentist and our team work together to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
-Although Dr. Laudenbach may see you periodically for maintenance therapy, you will need to see your general dentist as well.
+Although we may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
-If Dr. Laudenbach detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
+If our team detects tooth decay during a maintenance visit, we will refer you to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.